The job market for API technical writers

 Fortunately, there are many helpful resources (my favorite being Safari Books Online).
 If you can work in a couple of hours a day, you’ll be surprised at the progress you can make.

-Some of the principles that are fundamental to programming, like variables, loops, and try-catch statements, will begin to feel second-nature, since these techniques are common across almost all programming languages.
+Some of the principles that are fundamental to programming, like variables, loops, and try-catch statements, will begin to feel second nature, since these techniques are common across almost all programming languages.
 You’ll also be equipped with a confidence that you can learn what you need to learn on your own (this is the hallmark of a good education).

-But in discussions with hiring managers looking to fill 6-month contracts for technical writers already familiar with their programming environment, it will be a hard sell to persuade the manager that “you can learn anything.”
+But in discussions with hiring managers looking to fill six-month contracts for technical writers already familiar with their programming environment, it will be a hard sell to persuade the manager that “you can learn anything.”

 The truth is that you can learn anything, but it may take a long time to do so.
 It can take years to learn Java programming, and you’ll never get the kind of project experience that would give you the understanding that a developer possesses.

+How can you get by without a deeper knowledge of programming?
 When you work in developer documentation environments, one strategy is to interview engineers about what’s going on in the code, and then try your best to describe the actions in as clear speech as possible.

 You can always fall back on the idea that for those users who need Python, the Python code should look somewhat familiar to them.
 Well-written code should be, in some sense, self-descriptive in what it’s doing.
 Unless there’s something odd or non-standard in the approach, engineers fluent in code should be able to get a sense of what the code is doing.

 In your documentation, you’ll need to focus on the higher level information, the “why” behind the approach, the highlighting of any non-standard techniques, and the general strategy behind the code.
+(See Code samples and tutorials for details.)

 Just remember that even though someone is a developer, it doesn’t mean he or she is an expert with all code.
 For example, the developer may be a Java programmer who knows just enough iOS to implement something on iOS, but for more detailed knowledge, the developer may be depending on code samples in documentation.